Penguin CLI – Command Reference (v0.6.x)

 Run Mode (Autonomous Execution)

-/run task "Name" [description] # Run a specific task
+/run task "Name" [description] # Start autonomous execution for a specific task target

 /run stop # Stop current Run Mode execution (if supported)